donghwijung/GOTLoc/README.md

 python -m spacy download en_core_web_lg
 ```
 ### Install the vectorDB (Milvus)
 The vectorDB is required for extracting scene graph candidates.
 To install it, follow the command below or instructions at [link](https://github.com/milvus-io/milvus).
-If you're unable to install the vectorDB for any reason, you can skip this step and continue with the code without the candidate extraction.
-However, skipping this step will significantly slow down the process.
+If you're unable to install the vectorDB for any reason, you can skip this step and continue with the code without the candidate extraction by setting the *use_candidates_extraction* in `config.py` as *False*.
+However, skipping the candidates extraction step will slow down the process.
 ```bash
 pip install -U pymilvus
 ```